amruthwo/ViolinAI/README.md

 # ViolinAI
-A tutur app for learning violin
+A tutor app for learning violin